Bin Weevils

 Bin Weevils was previously ranked as one of the most visited virtual world websites in the United Kingdom, reaching over 20 million users in 2013.
-Bin Weevils reached 1.2 million website monthly visitors in September 2012.

-55 Pixels filed for liquidation in December 2020.
-The website was quietly taken offline on 16 January 2021, after Adobe Flash was discontinued.
+Bin Weevils had 2 million monthly users in 2013.
+The game's publisher, 55 Pixels filed for voluntary liquidation in December 2020.
+The website was taken offline on 16 January 2021, after Adobe Flash was discontinued.